gunbuilderguy/Dermond-Federation/readme.txt

 BASIC STUFF:
 I do not take responsibility if your save gets bricked, or if it isn't fun for you.
 The main idea of this mod at first was for shits and giggles, and to show that some braindead people like me(Glywnok) are able to make some niche mods, cause you can just bash code for cool results or just reverse engineer stuff.
 The sprites and portaits are made by HuginBlair, any questions about them goes to him, anything related about code you can ask me.
+And maybe you can also ask Flans, cause he helped us make the mod look prettier.

 The mods Developers:
 Glywnok - Main code guy, Main Worldbuilder,
-HuginBlair - Main Spriter, Worldbulding supporter Staer(sort of) - A sane person who helps me(Glywnok) with story building and political shenanigans.
+HuginBlair - Main Spriter, Worldbulding supporter Flans Nundernail - Main sprite editor
+Staer(sort of) - A sane person who helps me(Glywnok) with story building and political shenanigans.